-The Pediatric Pharmacy Advocacy Group is an international, nonprofit, professional association representing the interests of pediatric pharmacists and their patients.
-We are dedicated to improving medication therapy in children.
-Our sole purpose is to promote safe and effective medication use in children through communication, education, and research.
+The Pediatric Pharmacy Association is an international, nonprofit, professional association representing the interests of pediatric pharmacists and their patients.
+The mission of the Pediatric Pharmacy Association is to promote safe and effective medication use in children through Collaboration, Advocacy, Research, and Education.

 5865 Ridgeway Center Parkway Suite 300 Memphis, TN 38120